git719/zls/token-python/README.md

-# Azure Token
+# Azure Token Python
-Sample code for acquiring an Azure token.
+Sample code for acquiring an Azure token in Python.

 ## Getting Started